WillTheGeek/simplecrosswalk/README.md

     Here, I provide a geographical crosswalk file for the United States linking state-county FIPS with respective CBSA, CSA,        and MSA.
 It was created using the 2019 TIGER/Line Shapefiles and the March 2020 delineation files.
 Both are provided by the US Census Bureau.

 2. *nuts_2021.csv* \
     Here, I provide a geographical crosswalk file for Europe linking all levels of the "Nomenclature of Territorial Units for Statistics" (NUTS).
 One line links a level 5 NUTS code to its NUTS parents in level 4 (province), level 3 (region) and level 2 (country).
+Please note that the description of each NUTS level is in the respective level's official language(s).
 The original data is provided by Eurostat RAMON.
 The encoding standard is given by the "NUTS (Nomenclature of Territorial Units for Statistics), by country, version 2021 (NUTS 2021) ".

 ## Economics
 1. *nace_german.csv* / *nace_english.csv* \